Anthony Mackie: Career

 In 2016, Mackie portrayed Martin Luther King Jr. in the HBO TV drama All the Way.
 In 2018, Mackie appeared as gang leader King in The Hate U Give, a film adaptation of the bestselling novel of the same name.
 In 2019, Mackie had a role in the Netflix science-fiction film, IO.

 In July 2018, it was announced that Mackie was cast in the role of Takeshi Kovacs for the second season of Netflix's science-fiction series, Altered Carbon.
 In March 2019, it was announced that Mackie was cast in the fifth season of Netflix's science-fiction anthology series, Black Mirror.
 The following month, Disney confirmed a Marvel television series starring Mackie and Sebastian Stan, called The Falcon and the Winter Soldier, would be aired on their upcoming Disney+ streaming service, debuting on March 19, 2021.
 Mackie starred in and produced the science fiction film Outside the Wire which was released by Netflix on January 15, 2021.
-In August 2021, Mackie closed the deal to reprise the role in Captain America 4.
+In August 2021, Mackie closed the deal to reprise the role in the fourth Captain America film, Captain America: Brave New World.

 In January 2022, it was announced that Mackie will helm the drama film Spark, starring Saniyya Sidney, as his directorial debut project.
 In February 2022, he was set to lead action film Ending Things along with Priyanka Chopra Jonas, directed by Kevin Sullivan and star in a live-action series adaptation of the game Twisted Metal at Peacock.
-In 2022, it was announced Mackie would be attached to a film based on the 1956 Sugar Bowl which feature's his brother's Alma mater Georgia Tech.
+In 2022, it was announced Mackie would be attached to a film based on the 1956 Sugar Bowl which features his brother's Alma mater Georgia Tech.
+Mackie also appears in the 2024 documentary Shark Beach with Anthony Mackie: Gulf Coast.

+Mackie is set to reprise his role as Captain America in the upcoming Avengers movies, Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).

 Personal life

 In 2014, Mackie married his long-time girlfriend and childhood sweetheart Sheletta Chapital.
 They divorced in 2018.
-The couple has four children together.
+The couple has four sons together and the family lives in New Orleans.
+In February 2025, Mackie was asked about his current love life and said he was just focusing on raising his children because: "The idea of dating is really hard.
+How do you trust someone?
+How do you put yourself in a position to be vulnerable?
+How do you know what someone really [wants] from you when all you want is to just be loved and appreciated?
+What does that look like?”.

-Mackie opened a bar called NoBar in Bed-Stuy, Brooklyn in the summer of 2011.
+Mackie opened a bar called NoBar in Bedford–Stuyvesant, Brooklyn in the summer of 2011.
 He had plans to open a second NoBar in Williamsburg, Brooklyn in 2013, but closed all NoBar locations in 2015.